sighupio/fury-kubernetes-monitoring/prometheus-operated/README.md

 Prometheus Operated deploys Prometheus instances via Prometheus CRD as defined by [Prometheus Operator](https://github.com/sighup-io/fury-kubernetes-monitoring/blob/master/prometheus-operator).

 Prometheus is a monitoring tool to collect metric based time series data and provides a functional expression language that lets the user select and aggregate time-series data in real time.
 Prometheus's expression browser make it possible to analyse queried data as a graph or view it as tabular data, but it's also possible to integrate it with third-party time-series analytics tools like Grafana.
-Grafana ontegration is provided in Fury monitoring katalog, please see [grafana](https://github.com/sighup-io/fury-kubernetes-monitoring/blob/master/grafana) package's documentation.
+Grafana integration is provided in Fury monitoring katalog, please see [grafana](https://github.com/sighup-io/fury-kubernetes-monitoring/blob/master/grafana) package's documentation.

 ## Requirements